 This BMP can reduce the amounts of pollution entering in the storm drain system.
 All storm drains in the city have these markers.
-Any new development these markers will added to storm drain inlets.
+Require all new developments to install these markers to any added drain inlets.

 1.7 Stormwater Webpage: